Conformal dynamics at infinity for groups with contracting elements: Conical and Myrberg points

 \subsection{Myrberg points}

-We now formulate a more intrinsic subclass of conical limit points, Myrberg limit points, without involving the reference to $\f$.
-It has several equivalent characterizations (cf. \cite{Tukia4}).
-We give one in line with the convergence property of conical points in Lemma \ref{ConvOnConicalLem}. \begin{defn} A visual point $\xi \in \mathcal C$ is called \textit{Myrberg point} if for any pair of $[a]\ne [b] \in [\pG o]$ there exists a sequence of elements $g_n \in G$ such that the following
+We are in a position to formulate a more intrinsic subclass of conical points, called Myrberg points, in a sense that Myrberg points do not refer to a contracting system as conical points do.
+It has several equivalent characterizations (cf. \cite{Tukia4}); we give the one in line with the convergence property of conical points in Lemma \ref{ConvOnConicalLem}.

+Recall that a point $\xi\in \pU$ is called visual if there exists a geodesic ray starting from any point in $\U$ and accumulating into $[\xi]$.
+In Lemma \ref{VisualPointsLem}, we proved that conical points are visual. \begin{defn} A visual point $\xi \in \mathcal C$ is called \textit{Myrberg point} if for any pair of $[a]\ne [b] \subseteq [\pG ]$ there exists a sequence of elements $g_n \in G$ such that the following

 holds for any $x \in \U$.
 Denote by $\mG$ the set of Myrberg points. \end{defn}